AdobeDocs/experience-manager-64.en/help/assets/spin-sets.md

 1. From search, you can select **[!UICONTROL Filters]**, then expand **[!UICONTROL Dynamic Media]** and select **[!UICONTROL Sets]**.

    The search returns matching sets that were manually created in the user interface or automatically created through batch set presets.
 For automated sets, the search query is conducted using **[!UICONTROL Starts with]** search criteria which is different from AEM search which is based on using **[!UICONTROL Contains]** search criteria.
-Setting the filter to **[!UICONTROL Sets]** is the the only way to search automated sets.
+Setting the filter to **[!UICONTROL Sets]** is the only way to search automated sets.

    ![chlimage_1-386](assets/chlimage_1-386.png)